BlockResearchGroup/compas-RV/gitbook/examples/basic-design/drop-downs.md

 **Command:** `RV_pattern_supports` > `Add`> `Manual`> `Select Vertices`

-Manually set the boundary for the full outer ring of the mesh a few points inside the hole.
+Manually set the boundary for the full outer ring of the mesh and a few points inside the hole.

 <figure><img src="../../.gitbook/assets/examples_dropdowns_1.png" alt=""><figcaption></figcaption></figure>